homerj92/To-Do/README.md

 We can start the sample application backend with the following command:

-    Open Project folder in terminal
+    Open project folder in terminal

     npm start